K2 Snowboards

 K2 Snowboards are snowboards manufactured by the sports equipment company K2 Sports.
 K2 Sports was founded by businessman Bill Kirschner in 1962.
-The company manufactured some of the first sets of fibreglass skis in the 1960s, and delivered its first lot of 250 pairs of fibreglass skis in 1964.
+The company manufactured some of the first sets of fiber-glass skis in the 1960s, and delivered its first lot of 250 pairs of fiberglass skis in 1964.

-In 1976, the company was acquired by investment company, Sitca.
+In 1976, the company was acquired by the investment company Sitca.
 In 1985, it was acquired by Anthony Industries.
-By 1988, the demand for snowboards was high, and by 1994, in a new factory, K2 had produced its own line of snowboards.

-K2 became one of the top 5 manufacturers of snowboards in the United States, and it has sponsored a number of professional snowboarders including Gretchen Bleiler.
+By 1988, the demand for snowboards was high, and by 1994, K2 had produced its own line of snowboards in a new factory.
+K2 became one of the top 5 manufacturers of snowboards in the United States and has sponsored a number of professional snowboarders, including Gretchen Bleuler.

 K2 History

-After World War II, Bill Kirschner, the founder of K2 Sports, started manufacturing splints and animal cages.
+Before World War II, Bill Kirschner, the founder of K2 Sports, started manufacturing splints and animal cages.
 They were the leading manufacturer of research cages.

 In 1961, Kirchner followed the pattern of a borrowed ski to make his first pair of fiberglass skis.
-He then partnered with the Seattle-based ski distributor, Anderson & Thompson Ski Company to take his dream to the next level.
+He then partnered with the Seattle-based ski distributor, Anderson & Thompson Ski Company.
 In 1964, Kirschner delivered his first set of skis at 250 pairs.
 The next year, it grew to 1,600.
 By 1968, K2 Sports separated from Anderson & Thompson to start its own distribution and marketing.
-With excellent product and decision, sales boomed, and by 1976, the company was sold to a private group of investors called Sitca.
+Sales boomed, and by 1976, the company was sold to a private group of investors called Sitca.

 By 1985, Anthony Industries, Inc. acquired 100 percent of the stock of Sitca.
 Anthony Industries is a Los Angeles Based company that allowed K2 to expand in its facilities.
 By 1988, snowboarding had a boom in popularity.
 In 1994, with the help of an expanded factory in Washington, K2 manufactured an award-winning line.